rfresh2/XaeroPlus/README.md

 * Transparent obsidian roof.
 Useful for mapping 2b2t spawn.
 * Option to always view and create waypoints in the Overworld when in Nether.
 * GUI on WorldMap to pan the map to user entered coordinates.
+* F1 on WorldMap hides GUI and overlays
 * Waypoints GUI:
   * Search
   * Display distance to waypoints on Waypoints GUI
   * Always sort enabled waypoints before disabled waypoints
   * GUI button to enable/disable all waypoints
 * Minecraft world always renders in background while in a Xaero GUI (for client travel mods compatibility)
+* WorldMap and Waypoint directories optionally indexed by:
+  * Multiplayer server list name.
+  * Base Server Domain Name
+  * Server IP (Xaero's default)
+  * **Changing this setting requires you to manually rename existing folders in `.minecraft/XaeroWaypoints/` and `.minecraft/XaeroWorldMap/`**
+* Overworld dimension optionally stored in the "DIM0" directory instead of "null"
+  * **Changing this setting requires you to manually rename existing folders in `.minecraft/XaeroWorldMap/Multiplayer_<server name>/`**
 * WorldMap 1.30.0 added cave data saving and rendering.
-There is a config on by default in XaeroPlus that changes how the nether is rendered with cave mode off to be as it was previously.
+There is a setting on by default in XaeroPlus that changes how the nether is rendered with cave mode off to be as it was previously.
   * This removes the need to manually move existing world data files.
-But without XaeroPlus you will need to fix this manually.

 Configurations are in the Xaero WorldMap and Minimap settings GUI.